Japanese kitchen knife: Production

+Each area have their own style of knife, with Sakai in Osaka favouring the "sheep's foot" or drop point, in contrast to the square-tipped style of Edo, modern-day Tokyo.

-The production of steel knives in Sakai began in the 16th century, when tobacco was introduced to Japan by the Portuguese and Sakai craftsmen started to make knives for cutting tobacco.
+A great deal of high-quality Japanese steel cutlery originates from Sakai in Osaka Prefecture, the principal city of Japanese sword-smithing since the 14th century.
+When tobacco was introduced to Japan by the Portuguese in the 16th century, Sakai craftsmen started to make knives for cutting tobacco.
 The Sakai knife industry received a major boost from the Tokugawa shogunate (1603–1868), which granted Sakai a special seal of approval and enhanced its reputation for quality.

-Today, Seki, Gifu is considered the home of modern Japanese kitchen cutlery, where state-of-the-art manufacturing technology has updated ancient forging skills to produce a world-class series of stainless and laminated steel kitchen knives.
-Many major cutlery-making companies are based in Seki, producing the highest-quality kitchen knives in both the traditional Japanese style and western styles, such as the gyuto and the santoku.
+Today, Seki in Gifu Prefecture is considered the home of modern Japanese kitchen cutlery.
+Many major cutlery-making companies are based in Seki, producing kitchen knives in both the traditional Japanese style and western styles, such as the gyuto and the santoku.
 Knives and swords are so integral to the city that it is home to the Seki Cutlery Association, the Seki Swordsmith Museum, the Seki Outdoor Knife Show, the October Cutlery Festival, and the Cutlery Hall.
 Most manufacturers are small family businesses where craftsmanship is more important than volume, and they typically produce fewer than a dozen knives per day.

 Design and use

-Unlike western knives, Japanese knives are often only single ground, meaning that they are sharpened so that only one side holds the cutting edge.
-As shown in the image, some Japanese knives are angled from both sides, while others are angled only from one side with the other side of the blade being flat.
-It was traditionally believed that a single-angled blade cuts better and makes cleaner cuts, though requiring more skill to use than a blade with a double-beveled edge.
-Generally, the right-hand side of the blade is angled, as most people use the knife with their right hand.
-Left-handed models are rare and must be specially ordered and custom made.

 Since the end of World War II, western-style, double-beveled knives have gained popularity in Japan.
 One example of this transition is the santoku, an adaptation of gyoto.
 Other knives that have become widely used in Japan are the French chef's knife and the sujihiki, roughly analogous to a western carving knife.
 While these knives are usually sharpened symmetrically on both sides, their blades are still given Japanese-style acute-angle cutting edges of 8-10 degrees per side with a very hard temper to increase cutting ability.

+Generally, a typical Japanese kitchen will have at least a basic range of: